Pwd9000-ML/terraform-azurerm-secure-backend/Examples/backend/advanced/README.md

 ## Description

 This example is the same as the simple example, but uses more advanced inputs and logic with the deployment and variables.
 The following example files can be used to demo the module called backend under path Modules/backend.
+The example contains:

+- main terraform file (main.tf)
+- backend terraform file (backend.tf)
+- .tfvars file (terraform.tfvars)

-The example contains one terraform file (backend-demo.tf) and .tfvars file (terraform-demo.tfvars) The backend-demo.tf file can be run to create a secure terraform environment backend as described in the module readme.
+The main.tf and terraform.tfvars files can be amended to create a secure terraform environment backend as described in the module readme.
+Amend terraform.tfvars with relevant SubscriptionID and TenantID that will be used with the azuread and azurerm provider.
+Amend backend.tf to migrate state to remote state.

 ## Usage

-1. Clone or copy the two files in this path to a local directory and open a command prompt.
+1. Clone or copy the files in this path to a local directory and open a command prompt.
-2. Amend the .tf file and .tfvars file with desired variables.
+2. Amend the main.tf file and terraform.tfvars file with desired variables.
 3. Log into azure using CLI "az login".
 4. run: Terraform init
 5. run: Terraform plan -out .\backend.tfplan
 6. run: Terraform apply .\backend.tfplan
 7. run: Terraform destroy (optional - This will destroy all resources created with step #6)

 ## Migrating the backend statefile

 After the backend infrastructure is setup from steps above (1-6):

-- Uncomment relevant lines from backend-demo.tf and provide values for:
+- Uncomment relevant lines from backend.tf and provide values for:
   - resource_group_name = "" (backend resource group name.
 This value will also be in "setup.log")
   - storage_account_name = "" (backend storage account name.
 This value will also be in "setup.log")
   - container_name = "backend-remote-state"